omrawaley/geometry-calculators/README.md

 Executables available in the `exec` folder!
 (Created via [PyInstaller](https://pyinstaller.org/en/stable/))

 Run `python "path-to-py"` in your command line when using source code.
-Double click or cd into the directory with the executable and run `./main` to run the executable!
+Double click the executable or cd into the directory with the executable and run `./main` to run the executable!

 Note: You may have to use either `python` or `python3` depending on your installed version of Python.